toolworks-dev/trusty-notes/PRIVACY.md

 ### Data Storage
 - Notes are stored locally in your browser's storage
 - If sync is enabled, encrypted notes are stored on our servers
-- Your seed phrase is stored locally and optionally in the browser extension storage
+- Your sync code is stored locally and optionally in the browser extension storage
 - We use MongoDB for server-side storage of encrypted data

 ## Data Security